jhumelsine/jhumelsine.github.io/_posts/2025-06-10-contracts.md

 <img src="https://imgs.xkcd.com/comics/workflow_2x.png" alt="Heating Spacebar xkcd Comic" title="Image Source: https://xkcd.com/1172/" width = "35%" align="right" style="padding: 35px;">

 Keep contracts lean.
 Less is more.
 You can always add more later without breaking existing users.
-But once you remove something or change its behavior, then this will affect users.
+But once you remove something or change its behavior, then this will affect existing users.
 Sometimes we may want to deprecate parts of contracts, but do this cautiously.
 Once a contract is in general use, you can’t remove elements or change behaviors.
 [Hyrum’s Law](https://www.hyrumslaw.com/) predicts that with a sufficient number of API users, all observable behaviors of your system will become a dependency for somebody regardless of your intent.

 Contracts may need versions to support updates or changes.
 This is common with RESTful APIs.

 # Behavior-Driven/Test-Driven Development
 How do we know that our contracts meet our users’ needs?
 We become the first users of our contracts using [BDD](https://jhumelsine.github.io/2024/08/08/bdd.html) and [TDD](https://jhumelsine.github.io/2024/07/15/tdd.html) techniques.

 We want our contracts to make sense to our users.
 BDD and TDD techniques allow us to specify contract expectations and obligations in a confirmable executable form.
-If it’s difficult for you to write tests interacting with your contract, then it will be difficult for your user to.
+If it’s difficult for you to write tests interacting with your contract, then it will be more difficult for your users.
 Adjust the contract so that it is easier for your tests and for your users.

 Traditionally BDD and TDD confirm behavior within code, but this case is a bit different.
 There is no code associated with a contract.
 A contract only specifies Obligations and Expectations.
-It doesn't implemen them.
+It doesn't implement them.
+This also allows you to define the contract before implementation details influence it.

-Since contracts do not depend upon their implementations, contract specification tests will tend to be _higher_ tests, possibly an Acceptance Test (AT) (Blog TBD).
+Since contracts do not depend upon their implementations, contract specification tests will tend to be _higher_ tests, possibly Acceptance Tests (AT) (Blog TBD).
 While ATs still follow the principles of BDD and TDD, they may feel more like complete user scenarios.
 This can be useful to get a better understanding of how the user may interact with the contract rather than being concerned about the implementation of the contract.

-Contracts are [Fixed or Stable Elements](https://jhumelsine.github.io/2023/11/03/hexagonal-architecture-dependencies-knowledge.html#stable-or-fixed-design-elements) in most designs.
-In UML class diagrams other design elements, such as client classes and implementation classes, depend upon the contracts rather than the contracts depending upon those classes.
-When contracts have their own dependencies, they tend to be other contracts.
+Contracts are [Fixed/Stable Elements](https://jhumelsine.github.io/2023/11/03/hexagonal-architecture-dependencies-knowledge.html#stable-or-fixed-design-elements) in most designs.
+In UML class diagrams other design elements depend upon the contracts rather than the contracts depending upon those elements.
+The only time contracts depend upon other elements is when they depend upon other contracts.
+For example, Java Interfaces can only extend other Interfaces.

+__NOTE:__ Technically interfaces depend upon their parameters, which can be other classes, but hopefully most of those dependencies are on Value Objects.

-What code is being executed in a contract test that confirms its expectations and obligations?
+What code is being executed in contract tests that confirm expectations and obligations?
 This is going to sound counter intuitive, but there is no code that’s being executed.
 There is no implementation for the contract.
 The _code_ being executed will be [Test Doubles](https://jhumelsine.github.io/2024/07/02/test-doubles.html).

 This is not a case of testing test doubles.
 This is a case of emulating the contract’s expectation and obligation behaviors via test doubles so that the tests not only specify contract behaviors but demonstrate them in an executable form.